 All you need to do is drag and drop a folder or individual files into the program interface.
 It will check on the Internet for subtitles for those movies and download them to the directory those files reside in automatically when found.

 That's comfortable if it works.
 You may notice however that it won't identify all video files correctly.
-This is often the case when the name of the video file does not include the movie title or only part of it.
+This is often the case when the name of the video file does not include the movie title or only part of it, or if the databases the program queries don't store the subtitle for the media.

 That's a problem on its own but related to this is the lack of a log that lists the subtitles that have been downloaded and the video files that have not been downloaded.